Why You Should Never Start a Travel Blog And What To Do Instead!

 Whilst dealing with the dammed and the dispossessed of the cyber world is s**t, it’s still preferable to dealing with other travel bloggers.

 At some stage, you will need to interact with other bloggers to either get advice, swap contacts, build links or work on collaborations.
 And may the good lord help you.
-Because never will you ever come across such entitled, conceited, smug and thoroughly unlikeable people as the ones you find lurking in the blogosphere.
+Because never will you ever come across such entitled, conceited, smug and thoroughly unlikeable people as the ones you find lurking in SEO, marketing and the general blogosphere.

 I am a member of a number of blogger forums and almost every day, one of my peers posts something like;